 It is the responsibility of the patient to book their appointments, which should be booked in every 6-12 months for adults and 3-6 months for children (depending on advice from the dentist).
 Should you not attend the practice in an 18-month period then the practice policy is that you are no longer an NHS patient and the practice may only see you on a private basis.

 Private appointments will require a minimum of 50% fee deposit in order to book; some appointments have a predetermined deposit to book.
-Any Private appointment not attended or cancelled at short notice without extenuating circumstances is subject to loss of deposit.
+Any Private appointment not attended or cancelled at short notice is subject to loss of deposit.
 In the event that this happens on multiple occasions, the practice may no longer be able to accommodate appointments.